Nieman Foundation for Journalism: Nieman Fellows

 The Nieman Foundation is best known as home to the Nieman Fellows, a group of journalists from around the world who come to Harvard for a year of study.
 Many noted journalists, and from 1959, also photojournalists, have been Nieman Fellows, including John Carroll, Dexter Filkins, Susan Orlean, Robert Caro, Hodding Carter, Michael Kirk, Alex Jones, Anthony Lewis, Robert Maynard, Allister Sparks, Stanley Forman, Hedrick Smith, Lucia Annunziata, Jonathan Yardley, Philip Meyer, Howard Sochurek and Huy Duc.
 It is considered the most prestigious fellowship program for journalists; Nieman Fellows have collectively won 101 Pulitzer Prizes.

 Nieman Reports

 The foundation is also the home of Nieman Reports, a website and quarterly print publication on journalism issues.
 The journal was founded in 1947.

 Nieman Watchdog

-In 2004, the Foundation launched Nieman Watchdog, a website intended to encourage more aggressive questioning of the powerful by news organizations.
+In 2004, the Foundation launched Nieman Watchdog, a watchdog journalism website intended to encourage more aggressive questioning of the powerful by news organizations.
 In 2012 it became a project of Nieman Reports.

-Nieman Journalism Lab
+Nieman Lab

-In 2008, the foundation created the Nieman Journalism Lab, an effort to investigate future models that could support quality journalism.
+In 2008, the foundation created the Nieman Journalism Lab or Nieman Lab, an effort to investigate future models that could support quality journalism.

+In March 2026, Nieman Journalism Lab published an interview with Bryan Jacobs, a Silicon Valley CTO who created an autonomous AI agent that independently edited and created articles on the English Wikipedia until it was indefinitely blocked by editors for operating as an unapproved bot and generating content with large language models.
+The article, titled "'I was surprised how upset some people got': A conversation with the creator of TomWikiAssist, the bot that edited Wikipedia", examined the incident in the context of the English Wikipedia community's concurrent adoption of a policy prohibiting the use of LLMs to generate or rewrite article content, which passed by a 40–2 margin.
+Jacobs described his surprise at the strength of the reaction.
+They characterized some editors as "disoriented and terrified" by the AI's activity.
+At the same time, the reporting highlighted broader questions about AI's role in knowledge production, the enforcement challenges of distinguishing automated from human contributions, and tensions between traditional editorial norms and emerging tools.
+The piece drew significant attention in discussions surrounding Wikipedia's approach to artificial intelligence.